 How to Make Parmesan Chicken in an Air Fryer

-Making easy Parmesan coated chicken breasts in your air fryer is fast and so easy.
+Making easy Parmesan and panko-coated chicken breasts in your air fryer is fast and so easy.

 Follow these simple and straightforward steps and you’ll have everyone’s new favorite chicken recipe ready in no time: